 - How much you want to negotiate.
 Each round of negotiation can add time to your claim.
 If you must go to court to seek compensation, it can take even longer to get compensation in your hands.

 - How much investigation your lawyer needs to determine all liable parties.
 Your lawyer may need to conduct a substantial investigation to identify all parties who share liability for your accident.
 The longer it takes to investigate, the longer it can take to settle your claim.

 If you live in the Greater Orlando area, and you or a loved one has suffered a catastrophic injury in an auto accident, contact the experienced catastrophic injury lawyers at Michael T. Gibson, P.A., Auto Justice Attorney, online or at (407) 490-1271 for a free consultation and to determine the best path forward for you and your family.
 The skilled legal team of personal injury lawyers at Michael T. Gibson, P.A., Auto Justice Attorney, understands the challenges you face in the wake of a catastrophic injury, and we can help you through this difficult time of transition.

 ★ ★ ★ ★ ★

 “I couldn’t be happier with the services provided to me by Michael T. Gibson’s team.
 Kathy, Jeannette and Amit did an outstanding job in representing me.
 Throughout the entire process they kept me updated, were easily reachable via email or telephone and always maintained kindness, patience and professionalism.
-I highly recommend using Michael T. Gibson’s law office as your auto justice attorneys.
+I highly recommend using Michael T. Gibson, P.A., Auto Justice Attorney law office as your auto justice attorneys.
 You will be in the best hands.” -Ash T.